Michael Keaton

 Childhood, Youth, Family

 Michael John Douglas was born in the fall of 1951 into a large family of Leona Elizabeth and George A. Douglas in the town of Coraopolis, Pennsylvania.
-Through his father, a construction engineer and surveyor, the boy inherited Scottish, German, and English roots, and from his mother, a housewife, Irish ones.
+Through his father, a construction engineer and surveyor, he inherited Scottish, German, and English heritage, while his mother, a housewife, brought Irish roots to the family.

-When Michael was 18, his mother suffered a stroke, which left half of her body paralyzed.
-"She took care of us and herself with one hand.
-It was heart-wrenching," Keaton later recalled.
+When Michael turned 18, his mother suffered a stroke that left half her body paralyzed.
+"She took care of us and herself with just one hand.
+It was heartbreaking," Keaton later recalled.

 Michael Keaton as a child